 The Index is updated at frequent intervals, depending on resources available.

 The Index was conceived and compiled by Dr Peter Clinch, formerly of the Law Library, Cardiff University .

-Both the MS Access database into which data have been keyboarded and the web-based search interface were devised by Steven Whittle, Information Systems Manager, Institute of Advanced Legal Studies , University of London .
+Both the MS Access database into which data have been keyboarded and the web-based search interface were devised by Steven Whittle, former Digital Manager at the Institute of Advanced Legal Studies , University of London .

 Initial funding for the project was made available through a successful bid to the University of London Vice Chancellor 's Development Fund.